 Dictation inspiration says that the writers of the Bible wrote exactly what was given to them by the Holy Spirit.

-Plenary inspiration says that the whole Bible is inspired--not just parts.
+Plenary inspiration says the whole Bible is inspired, not just parts.
 Plenary means "full."

 Verbal inspiration means the Holy Spirit guided the exact words that the authors were to use when composing their writings.